 The District's basic financial statements are designed to present users with a general overview of the District's finances and to demonstrate the District's accountability.
 If you have any questions about the report or need additional information, please contact the Library Director at (626) 798-0833.

-Statement of Net Position
+Statement of Net Position June 30, 2020

-June 30, 2019
+(With Comparative Amounts as of June 30, 2019)